Updated May 20th, 2021

 With all those rooms comes a huge demand for parking.
 The Las Vegas Convention and Visitors Authority says that 25% of the 42 million annual tourists to Sin City are from Southern California.
 While some of those folks take short flights, tens of millions of others take cars into Las Vegas each year, looking to park at one of the mega-resorts like the Excalibur.

-In addition, the newest Las Vegas sports franchise, the Golden Knights hockey team, plays across the street at T-Mobile Arena, further increasing the demand for parking in the area.
+In addition, the Las Vegas Golden Knights hockey team plays across the street at T-Mobile Arena, further increasing the demand for parking in the area.
+In fact, during concerts and games, parts of the Excalibur are used for T-Mobile Arena Parking.

 For its part, the Excalibur does a good job of satisfying this massive parking demand, albeit it at a cost to the customer.
 But more on that in a second.